 End off your day at a Rorbuer in Moskenes.
 The most iconic one here is the red coastal houses of Eliassen Rorbuer, located in Hamnøy.

-A delicious home-cooked meal of spaghetti, fish, mash potatoes and stir-fried vegetables.
+A delicious home-cooked meal of spaghetti, fish, mashed potatoes and stir-fried vegetables.

 Day 6: Moskenes

 View of Eliassen rorbuer from the bridge.

-While most of the houses in Lofoten are red, Sakrisøy’s houses are famous for its’ uniform yellow.
+While most of the houses in Lofoten are red, Sakrisøy‘s houses are famous for their uniform yellow.

 Treat yourself to a meal of Cod fish burger or Fiskesuppe at this cosy restaurant in Sakrisøy.